alibaba/GraphScope/docs/flex/interactive/development/java/java_sdk.md

 ### Connect and submit a query

-Interactive provide you with a default graph, modern graph.
+Interactive provide you with a default graph, `modern_graph`.
 You can connect to the interactive endpoint, and try to run a simple query with following code.

 ```java
 package com.alibaba.graphscope;